 Students can make an appointment by doing the following:

-- On the St. Paul Campus, come to Counseling and Psychological Services, Room 356, Murray Herrick Student Center.
-Or call us at (651) 962-6780.
+- For the St. Paul Campus, you can stop by the Counseling and Psychological Services, 35 South Finn Street or you can call us at (651) 962-6750.

-Appointments typically last 50 minutes and cannot be made via E-mail.
+- Appointments cannot be made via E-mail.

-If faculty/staff would be interested in consulting regarding a student, they can also make an appointment.
+If faculty/staff are interested in consulting regarding a student, please call 651-962-6750.

 You can work with a counselor to explore your concerns and work towards a better understanding and resolution of your difficulties.
 The first session is an intake (an exploration/assessment session).
 The total number of sessions will vary depending on the issue(s) you bring to counseling.
 At times, your counselor may recommend psychological testing such as the MMPI.
 For more information on what to expect in counseling, refer to Client's Rights and Responsibilities.

 Occasionally students come to Counseling and Psychological Services asking for intervention on their behalf as a result of academic or disciplinary difficulties.
-Although Counseling and Psychological Services staff will try and help students deal with such a situation and prevent future occurrences, as a general policy Counseling and Psychological Services does not intervene in administrative decisions regarding individual students.
+Although Counseling and Psychological Services staff will try to help students deal with such a situation and prevent future occurrences, as a general policy Counseling and Psychological Services does not intervene in administrative decisions regarding individual students.